-\subsection{The History sDAG}
+\subsection{The history sDAG}

 A key component of our analysis is a structure called the history sDAG.
-We present an overview of the history sDAG here, but for details, please refer to \cite{dumm2023representing}.
+We present an overview of the history sDAG here, but for further details, please refer to \cite{dumm2023representing}.
 The history sDAG enables efficient storage of many phylogenetic histories, which are phylogenetic trees that include additional identifying data on internal nodes, such as inferred ancestral sequences.
 In addition to its storage efficiency, this data structure has useful properties when storing MP histories.

-When one constructs a history sDAG from a limited number of MP histories, the resulting structure often includes extra histories that are also MP.
+When one constructs a history sDAG from a limited number of MP histories, the resulting structure often includes extra histories, and these are guaranteed to also be MP.
 These new histories arise from swapping subhistories between the input histories, in a manner that preserves parsimony score.
 This capability makes the history sDAG valuable for exploring and summarizing the landscape of MP histories in a dataset.
 In this study, we use the history sDAG to store a collection of MP histories efficiently on simulated data and to swiftly identify the MP history most similar to the simulated history.

-The history sDAG is simply a graph union of histories, which are defined with redundant node data so that individual histories can be easily identified within the structure of the history sDAG.
-Specifically, histories are defined so that the data of each node consists not only of the sequence data already mentioned, but also the \emph{subpartition} of the node's clade formed by the clades of the node's children. \autoref{fig:hsdagconstruction} shows an example of a simple history sDAG and the four histories it contains.
+The history sDAG is simply a graph union of histories, augmented with redundant node information so that individual histories can be easily identified within the structure of the history sDAG.
+Specifically, histories are defined so that the information augmented to each node consists not only of the observed and ancestral sequence data, but also the \emph{subpartition} of the node's clade formed by the clades of the node's children. \autoref{fig:hsdagconstruction} shows an example of a simple history sDAG and the four histories it contains.